d3v-t00Lz/python-template/doc/usage.md

 See the `Makefile` source for more details.

 ## Generating man pages
-After modifying your CLI interface, run `make generate-manpage` to generate a new man page in `/files/linux/manpage`.
+After modifying your CLI interface, run `make manpage-from argparse` to generate a new man page in `/files/linux/manpage`.
 You can edit the man pages as needed, but note that they will be over-written next time you generate the page.

+To ease editing, you can first install `pandoc`, run `make markdown-from-manpage` to generate a markdown document at `/files/linux/manpage.md`, edit as needed in your text editor, then convert back to a man page using `make manpage-from-markdown`